The people using PostgreSQL and the Streaming Replication feature seem to ask many of the same questions:

-4. Check how far off is the Standby from Master.
+4. Check how far off is the Standby from Primary.

 There are two ways to monitor lag for Standby.

 i.
-Lags in Bytes: For calculating lags in bytes, users can use the pg_stat_replication view on the master with the function pg_xlog_location_diff function.
+Lags in Bytes: For calculating lags in bytes, users can use the pg_stat_replication view on the primary with the function pg_xlog_location_diff function.
 Below is an example:

 which gives the lag in bytes.